Updated on 23rd August, 2023 by Martin Astley

-These codes can assist you in identifying problems before they become more serious, and they may even assist you in repairing the system before it enters a lockdown or shutdown mode.
-Keep in mind that not all codes will apply to all boiler types, and others may only display in specific situations.
+These codes can assist you in identifying problems before they become more serious, and they may even help you repair the system before it enters a lockdown or shutdown mode.
+Remember that not all codes apply to all boiler types; others may only display in specific situations.
 Always check your handbook for this information to avoid making a mistake and attempting to tackle the wrong problem.

 Fault Code F1 = low water pressure.

-If your boiler is having pressure problems, you may need to hire an expert or a specialist to come out and fix it.
-There are dozens of reasons why a boiler loses pressure, and not all of them are evident without disassembling the boiler unit.
+If your boiler has pressure problems, you may need to hire an expert or a specialist to come out and fix it.
+There are dozens of reasons a boiler loses pressure, and not all of them are evident without disassembling the boiler unit.
 Of course, taking it apart exposes you to the danger of losing pieces or harming something.

-You can normally fix things like a tiny leaking pipe yourself, but an engineer might be able to figure out why that line was broken in particular.
-Outside causes of leaks, such as corrosion-causing leaks or a bending pipe that is more prone to wear down faster, can sometimes go undetected.
+You can generally fix things like a tiny leaking pipe yourself, but an engineer might be able to figure out why that line was broken.
+External causes of leaks, such as corrosion-causing leaks or a bending pipe more prone to wear down faster, can sometimes go undetected.

-Extreme damage should be left to a qualified professional, and you should never attempt to repair something you don’t understand or have the instructions for.
+Extreme damage should be left to a qualified professional, and you should never attempt to repair something you don’t understand.